 Tampa, Fla., Feb.
-1 .- The fast train on the Plant system was wrecked twenty miles north of here last night.
+1.-The fast train on the Plant system was wrecked twenty miles north of here last aight.
 Engineer Kennedy was instantly killed.
-One passenger was stilled and the body or provide the start of the body so routilated it has not over identified.
-The son of H. P. Herndon, null agent of this city, died today at the Sanford hospital.
-Mr. Herndon Sr. is badly inthey commenced a hasty retreat, running for their lives as the deafening roar of the moving mass came closer and closer.
+One passenger was killed and the body The son of H. P. Herndon, mail agent of this city, died today at the Sanford hospital.
+Mr. Herndon Sr. is badly in-jured.
+A number of other passengers

+1 and felt the avalanche start.
+Instantly they commenced a hasty retreat, run-ning for their lives as the deafening roar of the moving mass came closer and closer.
 All succeeded in getting to a point of safety except Lindsay, who was behind his comrades, and who was caught by the extreme outer edge of the falling timbers.
-As quickly as possible squads of miners were put to work to rescue him from his perilous position, task that occupied two hours of industrious and dangerously performed labor -dangerous on account of the liability of another earth slide.
-But he was finally got out, apparently more dead than alive and hoisted from the mine and made as comfortable as possible for the night, by Dr. Minor, who attended him.
-The slide occurred in an abandoned or "worked out" part of the mine and was caused by decaying timbers.
-Inquiry at St. Mark's hospital this afternoon disclosed the fact that the fracture of Lindsay's leg was compound in its character and that an amputation of the limb will doubtless be made that evening.
-Lindsay is thirty years of age and a man of family.
-Regarding the accident local officers of the mine today stated that it did not amount to a great deal and being in a worked-out or abandoned portion were also injured.
-The mail and er. press cars and two day concars were thrown from the track and turned over he accident was caused by the train rioning into an open switch and mi-liding with a freight car.
-It is be-Leved the switch was opened by person with the intention of arecking th + train.
-Increase in Price of Iron.
+As quickly as possible squads of miners were put to work to rescue him from his perilous position, a task that occupied two hours of industrious and dangerously performed labor --dangerous on account of the liability of another earth slide.
+But he was finally got out, apparently more dead than allve and hoisted from the mine and His injuries consist of several serious fractures of the right leg and some severe bodily bruises.
+This is how the accident occurred: A great mass of rock and dirt-almost were also injured.
+The mail and erthrown from the track and turned over.
+The accident was caused by the train rinning into an open switch and oiliding with a freight car.
+It is beperson with the intention of wrecking th : train.